 Miklian has conducted deep fieldwork on business and conflict in twenty countries, frequently consults firms on their roles in conflict-affected and fragile spaces, and sits on numerous boards and high-level expert panels.
-He is a regular contributor to the international debate on such issues, for The Economist, New York Times, Agence France-Presse, France24, Vice, Associated Press, and National Public Radio, among others.
+He is a regular contributor to the international debate on such issues, for The Economist, New York Times, Agence France-Presse, Financial Times, France24, Vice, Harvard Business Review, Associated Press, and National Public Radio, among others.

 Miklian has published widely, with feature pieces and analysis in Foreign Policy, Paris Match, Washington Post, The Guardian, Global Policy and Aftenposten (Norway) among others.
 Selected publications include:

 Rough Cut (Foreign Policy).
 An investigative feature on the world's conflict diamond laundering capital of Surat, India.
 Intro:

 "The Gujarat Mail is just another red-eye train.
 Twelve powder-blue passenger cars crisscrossing, like so many hundreds of others, India’s northwestern breadbasket through the dark of night.
 At five minutes past two, the Mail begins its four-hour journey, lumbering south from Surat to Mumbai.